astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 This links to your Deployment's Airflow UI, where you'll find your example DAG and all other DAGs in your project.

-For guidance on how to navigate the Airflow UI, refer to the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/ui.html).
+For guidance on how to navigate the Airflow UI, read the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/ui.html).

-## What's Next
+## What's Next?

 Now that you're set up on Astronomer and familiar with our deployment flow, consider a few next steps: